"In solitude the mind gains strength and learns to lean upon itself."

 Near Enemies: False Versions

 Isolation and withdrawal: Feels tense, flat, or agitated.
 Carries hidden superiority or despair.
-True solitude feels fresh, simple, and clear, rooted in openness.
+True solitude feels fresh, simple, and clear, rooted in the openness of being at home in ourselves.

-Spiritual pretend: Lots of mental commentary about yourself, your pain, or your "awakening."
-True solitude has no need to prove anything, and it is silent about its own value.
+Spiritual pretend: Lots of mental commentary about ourselves, our pain, or our "awakening."
+True solitude has no need to prove anything and is quiet about its own value.

-Avoidance disguised as depth: You come back from being alone more guarded, bitter, or aloof.
-True solitude deepens connection—time alone leaves you more open and available to others.
+Avoidance disguised as depth: We return from being alone more guarded, bitter, or aloof.
+True solitude deepens openness—time alone leaves us more connected and available to others.

 Solitude and Creativity

 The Artist's creativity depends on solitude.
-The capacity to receive and develop ideas requires inner space, without which inspiration withers.
+The capacity to receive and develop ideas requires inner space.
+Without it, inspiration withers.

-In solitude, you can hear the quieter voices.
-The half-formed intuitions, the subtle promptings, the images that arise unbidden—these need silence to be noticed.
-Ideas ripen in the rich ground of stillness.
+In solitude, we can hear the quieter voices—half-formed intuitions and images that arise on their own.
+These need space to be noticed.
+Ideas ripen in the rich ground of stillness, where nothing competes for our attention.

-Solitude also allows for the slow work of integration.
-Experiences need time to settle, to be digested, to become part of you.
+Solitude also allows for integration.
+Experiences need time to settle, to be digested, to become part of us before they can feed our work.

 Solitude and Self-Knowledge

-You cannot know yourself in a crowd.
-In solitude, you discover who you are when no one is watching.
+We cannot know ourselves in a crowd.
+In solitude, we discover who we are when no one is watching.

 Cultivating Solitude

 Create regular space: Set aside time without screens, noise, or demands.
-Let yourself be with yourself without agenda or expectation.
+Let ourselves be with ourselves without agenda or expectation.

-Notice what arises: When you're alone, what feelings, thoughts, or impulses appear?
+Notice what arises: When we're alone, what feelings, thoughts, or impulses appear?
 Stay curious rather than escaping into distraction.
-Give yourself time to notice subtle shifts.

-Feel your body: Sense your breath, your weight, your aliveness.
-This anchors you in presence rather than mental loops, and brings you home to the moment.
+Feel the body: Sense the breath, the weight, the aliveness.
+This anchors us in presence rather than mental loops and brings us home to the moment.

 Welcome discomfort: If loneliness, fear, or emptiness arise, stay with them.
-They often guard the door to real inner contact or genuine feeling.
+They often guard the door to real inner contact.

-Return to simplicity: Let go of stories about who you are.
-Rest in the simple fact of being here, now, as yourself, without believing you need to perform.
+Return to simplicity: Let go of stories about who we are.
+Rest in the simple fact of being here, now, as ourselves.

 Inquiry